Short- and Long-Term Effects of Heroin Use

 - Inpatient and/or outpatient rehab.
 After completing detox, you might enter a formal inpatient program or outpatient rehab.
 This depends entirely on your individual needs and circumstances.
 Our staff will take into account various factors, including how long you’ve abused heroin, the amount of heroin being used, any underlying mental health issues, and your home environment (e.g., family support, work/school, etc.).
 While inpatient treatment involves residing at the facility 24/7, outpatient rehab is more flexible in that you can attend treatment during the day and return home in the evening.
 You might also be able to continue working or going to school.

 While in treatment, you might also be given medication to help you stop using heroin and minimize cravings.
-The use of medications in combination with behavioral therapy to support recovery from opioid addiction is called medication-assisted treatment, and it is an approach to treatment that is proven effective in helping people to enter and stay in recovery.15
+The use of medications in combination with behavioral therapy to support recovery from opioid addiction is called medication for addiction treatment, and it is an approach to treatment that is proven effective in helping people to enter and stay in recovery.13

 How to Start Heroin Addiction Treatment